 Step 2: Remove Hardware

-Not only does dirt and grime love to hide under molding and handles, you will need to remove all of the hardware in the area you intended to wrap to give the most seamless look possible.
+Not only does dirt and grime love to hide under molding and handles, but you will also need to remove all of the hardware in the area you intended to wrap to give the most seamless look possible.
 Even if you don’t intend to do a complete vehicle wrap, you want to remove anything that might limit your range of motion or contaminate your surface.

 Step 3: Wash Your Car and Wait